alex-700/parser_generator/README.md

 # parser_generator
 LL grammar parser generator.

-This project was part of translations methods homework at Computer tecnhologies department, ITMO University.
+This project was a part of Translations methods homework at Computer tecnhologies department, ITMO University.